-We Have Experienced Substantial Losses And May Continue To Experience Losses For The Foreseeable Future.
+We Have Historically Experienced Substantial Losses And May Continue To Experience Losses For The Foreseeable Future.
 Although we had net income of \$80,000 from continuing operations in the year ended March 31, 2006, we experienced net losses from continuing operations of \$11.3 million and \$1.9 million in the years ended March 31, 2005 and 2004, respectively.
 While we have divested other business units, we cannot assure you that our efforts to downsize our operations or reduce our operating expenses will improve our financial performance, or that we will be able to achieve profitability on a quarterly or annual basis in the future.
 Most of our expenses are fixed in advance.
 As such, we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
 As a result, we may continue to experience operating losses and net losses, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.

 We May Need To Raise Additional Capital In The Future, Which May Not Be Available On Terms Acceptable To Us, Or At All.
-We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$590,000 in the year ended March 31, 2005 to negative cash flows from operations of \$718,000 in the year ended March 31, 2004 and \$599,000 in the three months ended June 30, 2006.
-Additionally, we failed to meet certain debt covenants under our credit agreement with our bank in two of our last five fiscal quarters.
-Our line of credit under this credit agreement expired on July 31, 2006.
-Although the line of credit agreement has been extended until August 31, 2006 and we are currently negotiating with our bank to replace the line of credit, we cannot assure you that we will be able to renew this line of credit facility on acceptable terms, in a timely manner or at all.
+We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$590,000 in the year ended March 31,2005 to negative cash flows from operations of \$718,000 in the year ended March 31,2004.
+Additionally, we failed to meet certain debt covenants under our prior credit agreement in two of our last six fiscal quarters, but replaced that credit facility in October 2006 with a new two year credit facility with a different bank.

-At June 30, 2006, we had \$225,000 of cash and cash equivalents and an outstanding balance of \$3.5 million on our line of credit, which line of credit is used to fund our operations.
+At September 30, 2006, we had \$19,000 of cash and cash equivalents and relied on our line of credit to fund our operations.
 We may need to raise additional capital in the near future to fund our operations or to repay indebtedness.
 Such additional capital may be raised through bank borrowings, or other debt or equity financings.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all, and such additional financing may result in further dilution to our stockholders.